Clinical Academic Training Forum: Working Group to support returning clinical academics during future pandemics and epidemics

 This document sets out overarching principles and practical actions in response to future significant disruption to non-medical clinical academic training due to future pandemics or epidemics, both locally or nationally.
 All UK institutions and organisations responsible for supporting and progressing the careers of nonmedical (and non-dental) clinical academics (for example, but not exclusively, Nurses, Midwives, Allied Health Professionals and Healthcare Scientists) should consider their future response to these issues.

-The career development of clinical academics is of strategic importance to the NHS and to all funders of health-related research; an importance that has been underlined by the recent and current challenge of COVID-19.
+The career development of clinical academics is of strategic importance to the NHS and to all funders of health-related research; an importance that has been underlined by the recent challenges of COVID-19.
 It is accepted that developing a clinical academic career is challenging, with a need to balance research with continued clinical development and service.
 It is, therefore, essential that clinical academic trainees are appropriately supported at critical stages and transitions in their careers.
 (Ref: University of Southampton A Cross-Funder Survey of Enablers and Barriers to Progressing a Research-Related Academic Career in the Non-Medical Health Professions)